SlashDB/js-slashdb/README.md

 ## Demo Application

-There is small demo application in this repository.
+There is a small demo application in this repository.
 To use it _(assumes you have Node installed, v17.5+ recommended)_ :
 * Clone this repository to your system and open a shell in the repo folder
 * Run `npm install`
 * Run `npm run localserver` _(starts an HTTP server on port 8080)_